Will You Say Yes?

 ~ Luke 1:38

 A major emphasis of Christmas is on the experience of Mary, the mother of Jesus.
-On the last Sunday before Christmas, the fourth Sunday of Advent, let us consider Mary as an example of obedient faith in God, when she said yes.
+On this, the third Sunday of Advent, let us consider Mary as an example of obedient faith in God, when she said yes.

 Mary was an unknown woman who lived in Nazareth and was from the tribe of Judah, and the line of David.
 She was a poor girl, and most likely never wore fine clothing.
 Since the days in Bethlehem she is the woman honored above all women in the Bible.
 She has gone down in history as being very exceptional because she is the mother of Jesus.